kartik-v/yii2-grid/README.md

 ### \kartik\grid\GridView
 The following functionalities have been added/enhanced:

+### Custom Header & Footer (New)
+Add custom header or footer rows, above / below your default grid header and footer.

 ### Table Styling (Enhanced)
 Control various options to style your grid table.